opencaesar/oml-tutorials/docs/tutorial-1.md

 **Fixing the problem**

 1. Let's now fix the problem by reverting the change we just did.
-Click on the `restaurant` editor again and navigate to line 30 and restore the original hasId value of "2".
+Click on the `restaurant` editor again and navigate to line 30 and restore the original `hasId` property value of `pizza2` to "2".
 Save the editor.

-1. Click on the [=Gradle Task view=] and double-click to rerun the `Tutorial1/oml/build` task again and wait for it to finish running in the [=Gradle Executions view=].
+1. Click on the [=Gradle Task view=] and double-click to rerun the `tutorial1/oml/build` task again and wait for it to finish running in the [=Gradle Executions view=].

 1. Inspect the build status in the [=Gradle Executions view=] and notice that it is back to showing green icons.